crl0wryjr/cognitive-trace/README.md

 ## What is Metacognitive Prompting

 Metacognitive Prompting is a framework intended to mimic the way a human being reasons.
-In the paper [Metacognitive Prompting Improves Understanding in Large Language Models](https://arxiv.org/abs/2308.05342) Yuqing WAng describes MP as:
+In the paper [Metacognitive Prompting Improves Understanding in Large Language Models](https://arxiv.org/abs/2308.05342) Yuqing Wang describes MP as:
 > Derived from cognitive psychology, metacognition relates to an individual’s awareness and self-reflection on their cognitive processes.
 Our ap-proach integrates key aspects of human metacognitive processes into LLMs.

 ## Research Background